1991 United States Senate special election in Pennsylvania: Declined

-After Heinz's death, the Republican Party scheduled a statewide meeting on May 11 to choose their nominee, subject to the result of a series of regional caucuses.
-The leading candidate was U.S. Attorney General Dick Thornburgh, and parallel to Casey's struggle to find a willing appointee, Republicans struggled to get Thornburgh into the race.
+After Heinz's death, the Republican Party initially scheduled a statewide meeting on May 11 to choose their nominee, subject to the result of a series of regional caucuses.
+The initial candidate of choice was Heinz's widow Teresa, though she would decline on April 23, citing a desire to continue the healing process and remain committed to her family.
+The next leading candidate was U.S. Attorney General Dick Thornburgh, and parallel to Casey's struggle to find a willing appointee, Republicans struggled to get Thornburgh into the race.
 By the end of April, Thornburgh had not announced his intent, and at least one regional caucus was postponed.
 U.S. Representative Tom Ridge announced that he would run if and only if Thornburgh declined.
+Thornburgh confirmed he would run on June 4, but at the behest of the White House, the meeting to officially nominate him was delayed again, from June to August, allowing Thornburgh to continue serving as attorney general for two more months.